 Observation: The District has a net position deficit and a net governmental funds fund balance deficit.

 Recommendation: The District should utilize all available remedies to alleviate the deficit.

-Management response: The net position deficit has been remedied and the cancellation of debt subsequent to year end should remedy the deficit fund balance.
+Management response: The net position deficit has been remedied and the cancellation of debt during the year should remedy the deficit fund balance.